 Address: 138 Emerald Bay Rd, South Lake Tahoe, CA 96150

 Eagle Falls is a pair of waterfalls within Emerald Bay State Park.
-Lower Eagle Falls is the smaller of the two, both of which cascade into a creek running down into Emerald Bay.
-The beautiful waterfall is 140 feet high with two tiers and is undoubtedly one of the most popular things in the whole park.
+Lower Eagle Falls are the smaller of the two, both cascading into a creek running down into Emerald Bay.
+The beautiful waterfall is 140 feet high with two tiers and is undoubtedly one of the most popular things in the park.

 If you’re looking for family-friendly things to do in Tahoe that are easy to access, Lower Eagle Falls is an excellent option.
-It’s surely one of the more stunning experiences on the Tahoe rim trail.
+It’s undoubtedly one of the more incredible experiences on the Tahoe rim trail.

 See Related: Fun & Best Things to Do in Murphys, California